junglok/tem-docs/docs/cryoSPARC.rst

 *********
 CryoSPARC is the state-of-the-art platform used globally for obtaining 3D structural information from single particle cryo-EM data.
-The cryoSPARC platform enables automated, high quality and high-throughput structure discovery of proteins, viruses and molecular complexes for research and drug discovery. (from CryoSPARC offical site https://cryosparc.com)
+The cryoSPARC platform enables automated, high quality and high-throughput structure discovery of proteins, viruses and molecular complexes for research and drug discovery.

 .. note::
   cryoSPARC offical site : https://cryosparc.com